maxsam4/prettier-plugin-solidity-refactor/README.md

 # solidity-upgrade

 This is a work in progress [Prettier Plugin](https://prettier.io/docs/en/plugins.html) for Refactoring [Solidity](https://github.com/ethereum/solidity) 0.4.x code to 0.5.x code.
+This tool does the following tasks currently:
+1) Change pragma version to `^0.5.0`.
+2) Add `calldata` storage keyword infront of `external` function parameters and `memory` infront of other function's parameters that don't already have a defined parameter storage location.

 ## Installation